freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/set-up-the-environment.english.md

 <strong>Note:</strong><code>io()</code> works only when connecting to a socket hosted on the same url/server.
 For connecting to an external socket hosted elsewhere, you would use <code>io.connect('URL');</code>.

 Submit your page when you think you've got it right.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/aae41cf59debc1a4755c9a00ee3859d1'>here</a>.

 </section>